List of knot terminology: Splice

 Splicing is a method of joining two ropes done by untwisting and then re-weaving the rope's strands.

 Standing end

 The standing end (or standing part) of a rope is the part that is not active in knot tying.
-It is the opposite part in the working end.
+The opposite end is the working end.

 Stopper knot

 A stopper knot is the type of knot tied to prevent a rope from slipping through a grommet.
 The overhand knot is the simplest single-strand stopper knot.

 T

 Turn

 A turn is one round of rope on a pin or cleat, or one round of a coil.

 W

 Whipping

 A whipping is a binding knot tied around the end of a rope to prevent the rope from unraveling.

 Working end

 The working end (or working part) of a rope is the part active in knot tying.
-It is the part opposite of the standing end.
+The opposite end is the standing end.